Do you have rough, cracked, dry hands? Think you can’t do anything about it? Think again!

-- Water.
 People who consistently have to wash their hands or immerse their hands in water experience a loss of moisture, as the water steals the skin’s natural moisturizing oils away.

-- Chemicals.
 People who work with chemicals on a daily basis, or who regularly use chemical-based household cleaners, often have severely chapped hands.
 These chemicals rob the skin of its own moisture, and damage the outer layer, leaving skin vulnerable to all kinds of problems.

 Old-fashioned soap bars are drying to the skin.
 Many of today’s commercial cleansers and hand soaps also disrupt skin’s normal integrity, which slows the natural process of skin repair and creates dryness and cracking.

 Other factors, such as medical skin conditions, allergens, and certain medications, can also contribute to dry, cracking skin.

 If your hands are suffering, try these tips to make them more comfortable.